 Plus Size Women Throughout History: Women in the Renaissance

-In the Renaissance period these fuller figured women were deemed both powerful and beautiful.
-You only have to google ‘Renaissance Art’ and boom there they are, fuller figured beauties.
-Go on do it.
-You’ll find Mona Lisa (the broad shouldered thick skinned wonder), Titian’s gorgeous laid out nudes and other famous works.
-In the Renaissance it was deemed fashionable to be on the heavier side.
+When looking at plus size women throughout history, the Renaissance stands out because it was deemed fashionable to be on the heavier side.
 Firstly, it showed you had a bit in your pocket.
 I covered this in the Venus of Willendorf and the preconception still stands in this era.
 OH and of course, some believed that fuller figured women had key signs of fertility (larger breasts and bigger hips) and this meant they were in high demand when men were hunting for a bride.
-This is again another topic that gets carried through in different eras of art and something I’m sure I’ll touch upon again.
+This is again another topic that gets carried through in different eras of art and something I am sure I will touch upon again.

 The Renaissance saw the popularity and fashion that came with being on the chubbier side.
-In fact, some saw that being ‘skinny’ was unattractive.
+In fact, some saw that being skinny was unattractive.

-Titian, the stud of the Renaissance saw a beauty and purity in the nude art form.
-Some of his works were deemed too beautiful for public appearance and were therefore kept in hidden quarters (check out the Venus of Urbino).
 Looking at Titian’s Woman in a Mirror we meet a chunky gal prepping herself for a rad night out.
 What is most noticeable is the curves of the woman’s figured and the shape she creates within the frame.
 Her face echoes the roundness of the mirror and this a harmonious classical layout.

 Titian, Women in a Mirror, 1512-1515 Image Courtesy of the Louvre.